Mind your language; Don’t be a victim of your storytelling.

 The last example leads me to the point of this blog.

-Let’s say you are talking about something negative that happened to you.
-You are telling people what happened and the impact that it had.
+Let’s say, for example, that you are talking about something negative that happened to you.
+You are telling people what happened and the impact that it had on you at that time, and afterwards.

-Story telling can be healthy, it can be part of the process to deal with what happened, but it can also have a negative impact.
-This will often depend on how the story is told;
+Storytelling can be healthy, it can be part of the process to deal with what happened, however, it can also have a negative impact.
+This will often depend on how the story is told.

 Are you focusing on the negative or drawing out any positives that have come from the experience?